harvestinghappiness/harvestinghappiness.github.io/_posts/2015-10-04-Example-Post.md

 |1|2|3|
 |\:--- for left alignment| \:---: for center | \---: for right|

+[here](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet#lists) is a link to a great cheatsheet!

 ### hopefully that is everything you need feel free to ask questions!